wahyubucil/primdev-certificate/README.md

 npx hardhat run smart-contract/scripts/deploy.ts --network NETWORK
 ```

 This project uses Ropsten as the test network.
-So if you like to try using Ropsten too, just change ROPSTEN_PRIVATE_KEY with your account private key.
-After that, run the deploy script above with `ropsten` as the network.
+So if you like to try using Ropsten too, here's how:

+1. Change DEPLOYER_PRIVATE_KEY on `.env` with your account private key.
+2. You can use [Infura](https://infura.io) to create an Ethereum node.
+Infura Ethereum node already includes the Ropsten network.
+3. After creating an Ethereum node on Infura, go to `Settings`, change the `ENDPOINTS` selection from `Mainnet` to `Ropsten`.
+Copy the HTTP URL, that's your Ropsten RPC URL.
+The URL should look like this: `https://ropsten.infura.io/v3/12345abcde`.
+You can see that it starts with `ropsten` on the subdomain.
+4. Change ROPSTEN_RPC_URL on `.env` with your Ropsten RPC URL.
+5. Run the deploy script with `ropsten` as the network.